OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 ## Credit

-This appendix was suggested by [Abhi-M](https://github.com/Abhi-M) and was assembled based on details from: [Web App Security Testing with Browsers](https://getmantra.com/web-app-security-testing-with-browsers/).
+This appendix was assembled based on details from: [Web App Security Testing with Browsers](https://getmantra.com/web-app-security-testing-with-browsers/) along with team modifications and suggestions.